AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityToInteractPredictionModel.md

 local numberOfData = 100

-local randomPlayerDataMatrix = TensorL:createRandomUniformTensor({numberOfData, 6}, -100, 100) -- 100 random data with 6 features (including one "bias").
+local randomPlayerContextDataMatrix = TensorL:createRandomUniformTensor({numberOfData, 6}, -100, 100) -- 100 random data with 6 features (including one "bias").

-local labelDataMatrix = TensorL:createTensor({numberOfData, 1}, 1) -- Making sure that at all values, it predicts 100% probability of interacting.
+local labelContextDataMatrix = TensorL:createTensor({numberOfData, 1}, 1) -- Making sure that at all values, it predicts 100% probability of interacting.

 ```